d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 * $\mu_X = \frac{1+n}{2}$,
 * $\sigma_X^2 = \frac{n^2-1}{12}$.

-We can an array of arbitrary shape from a discrete uniform random variable in numpy as follows.
+We can an array of arbitrary shape from a discrete uniform random variable as follows.
 Note that the range

 ```{.python .input}
 np.random.random_integers(1, n, size=(10, 10))